Atiq Ahmed: SHUATS assault case

-On 14 December 2016, staff members of Sam Higginbottom University of Agriculture, Technology and Sciences were allegedly assaulted by Ahmed and his associates for taking action against two students who were barred from taking examinations after they were caught cheating.
+On 14 December 2016, staff members of Sam Higginbottom University of Agriculture, Technology and Sciences were allegedly assaulted by Ahmed and his associates after two students were caught cheating.
 The video of Ahmed beating the SHUATS teacher and employees was widely circulated on the internet.
 Atiq claimed the students had been unfairly targeted.
 Ahmed was arrested the following day.
-On 10 February 2017, the Allahabad High Court summoned the criminal history of Ahmed and also directed the Superintendent of Police of Allahabad to arrest all the accused in the case.
-The police arrested Ahmed on 11 February after which he was remanded to 14-day judicial custody.
+Ahmed was arrested on 11 February and remanded to 14-day judicial custody.

 Umesh Pal abduction and murder

 In 2009, Ahmed was convicted of the kidnapping of Umesh Pal, a key witness who testified against Ahmed in the Raju Pal murder case.
 On 24 February 2023, Umesh Pal was killed during a shooting and bomb attack.
 Ahmed was the main suspect accused in this murder case.
 Ahmed's brother Ashraf, son Asad, and associate Guddu Muslim, a bomb maker who allegedly threw the bomb at Umesh Pal and has been involved in previous violent crimes, were the co-accused.

 On 13 April 2023, Ahmed's son, Asad, was killed in an encounter in Jhansi by the Uttar Pradesh Police's Special Task Force (STF).

-Ahmed was shifted from the Prayagraj Central Jail to the Sabarmati Jail in Prayagraj in June 2019.
+Ahmed was shifted from the Prayagraj Central Jail to the Sabarmati Jail in Gujarat in June 2019.

 Within two months of Pal's murder, six accused, including Ahmed, his brother and son were killed.

+Links to ISI and LeT

+Days before his death, the Uttar Pradesh Police filed an application before a Prayagraj court that Ahmed had revealed on having links with the Pakistan-based spy agency Inter-Services Intelligence and terrorist outfit Lashkar-e-Taiba, and had used those ties to procure sophisticated weaponry.
+In his statement, Ahmed stated that he received arms through drones that were dropped by drones at the Punjab border.